 The 5G network shall limit the exposure of the sensing results only to a trusted third-party authorized to receive that sensing results.

 The 5G system shall support appropriate sensing KPIs of 5G wireless sensing for both situations where consent can be obtained, and where it cannot.

+Subject to regulation and user’s consent, the 5G network may associate sensing results and identity of the user together for further processing for a sensing target that has a UE and the UE is subscribed in the same network.

 * * * End of Changes * * * *